-Brent Plater is the Executive Director of the Wild Equity Institute, a non-profit organization that unites grassroots conservation and environmental justice movements in campaigns that create a more equitable and sustainable world for all.
-Previously he served as a Lecturer within San Francisco State University’s Environmental Studies Department, as a Visiting Assistant Professor at Golden Gate University School of Law, and the Bay Area Director of the Center for Biological Diversity.
+Brent Plater is the Lead Enforcement Attorney at the San Francisco Bay Conservation & Development Commission.
+Before coming to BCDC, he was the founder and Executive Director of the Wild Equity Institute, a non-profit organization that unites grassroots conservation and environmental justice movements in campaigns that create a more equitable and sustainable world for all.
+He also served as a Lecturer within San Francisco State University’s Environmental Studies Department; as a Visiting Assistant Professor at Golden Gate University School of Law; and as the Bay Area Director of the Center for Biological Diversity.

 Mr. Plater is a graduate of the University of Michigan’s School of Natural Resources and Environment, the University of California, Berkeley School of Law, and the Harvard Kennedy School.
-He lives and works in San Francisco.
+He is a first generation American of Chaldean (Iraqi) descent, and lives and works in San Francisco.